Top 10 Strongest Land Animals

 I don't consider rhinos very strong but they are I don't consider because when they and miss that will be a big mistake and a score for the attacker.
 Now you know!

-Hippopotamus The common hippopotamus, or hippo, is a large, mostly herbivorous mammal in sub-Saharan Africa, and one of only two extant species in the family Hippopotamidae, the other being the pygmy hippopotamus.
+The common hippopotamus, or hippo, is a large, mostly herbivorous mammal native to sub-Saharan Africa.
+It is one of only two extant species in the family Hippopotamidae, the other being the pygmy hippopotamus.
+Hippos are known for their massive size, semi-aquatic lifestyle, and territorial behavior in... read more

 While their jaw strength aren't as strong as crocodiles, it's still strong enough to break a crocodile in half (over 1800 pounds per square inch).